O(N)-Universality Classes and the Mermin-Wagner Theorem

 \paragraph*{The $N\rightarrow0$ limit.}

-In this last paragraph we study the $N\rightarrow0$ limit, that describes, through the correspondence found by De Gennes \cite{SAW}, the universality class of the self-avoiding random walk (SAW).
-Figure 4 shows the anomalous dimension as function of $N$ in the interval between $-2\leq N\leq2.5$ for the cases $d=2$ and $d=3$.
-The figure shows that the anomalous dimensions are continuous in the whole range; this is an indication that the $N\rightarrow0$ limit is continuous, and thus well defined.
-Figure 4 also shows, interestingly, that both the $d=2$ and $d=3$ curves tend to zero as $N\rightarrow-2$ where indeed the model is exactly solvable in both dimensions and has vanishing anomalous dimension \cite{Morris:1997xj}.
+We now study the $N\rightarrow0$ limit, that describes the universality class of self-avoiding random walks (SAW) \cite{SAW}.
+Figure 4 (Top) shows $\eta_2$ as function of $N$ in the interval between $-2\leq N\leq2.5$ for the cases $d=2$ and $d=3$.
+The anomalous dimension is continuous in the whole range; this is an indication that the $N\rightarrow0$ limit is well defined.
+Figure 4 (Top) also shows, interestingly, that both the $d=2$ and $d=3$ curves tend to zero as $N\rightarrow-2$ where indeed the model is know to have Gaussian critical exponents in both dimensions \cite{Fisher1973}.

-As for the other integer values of $N$, we find multi-critical scaling solutions for $N=0$.
-The interesting thing here is that these solutions survive in infinite number when $d$ approaches two.
-A plot of the first four anomalous dimensions is shown in Figure 5; these are numerically very similar to those of the $N=1$ models (which can be found in Figure 1 and 3).

-This similarity is expected, as one may see by inspection of Figure 4.
-Even if the anomalous dimension is not a relevant physical parameter in the SAW correspondence, we can use scaling relations to relate it to the physical critical exponents $\nu$ and $\gamma$ in order to make some checks.
-In $d=2$ one finds the exact values $\nu=\frac{3}{4}$ and $\gamma=\frac{43}{32}$ \cite{Vanderzande_1998}, and so $\eta=2-\frac{\gamma}{\nu}=\frac{5}{24}\simeq0.208$; we find $\eta_{2}(2,0)=0.232$.
-In $d=3$ one finds from Monte Carlo simulations the values $\nu=0.587$ and $\gamma=1.157$ \cite{PV}, and so $\eta=2-\frac{\gamma}{\nu}\simeq0.029$; we find $\eta_{2}(3,0)=0.04$.
+We also find multi-critical scaling solutions for $N=0$.
+The interesting thing here is that these solutions survive in infinite number when $d\rightarrow2$.
+A plot of the first four anomalous dimensions is shown in Figure 4 (Bottom); these are numerically very similar to those of the $N=1$ models (see Figure 1 and 3).
+This similarity is expected, as one may see by inspection of Figure 4 (Top).
+Even if the anomalous dimension is not a relevant physical parameter in the correspondence with SAW, we can use scaling relations to relate it to the physical critical exponents $\nu$ and $\gamma$.
+In $d=2$ one finds the exact values $\nu_{ex}=\frac{3}{4}$ and $\gamma_{ex}=\frac{43}{32}$ \cite{Vanderzande_1998}, and so $\eta_{ex}=2-\frac{\gamma_{ex}}{\nu_{ex}}=\frac{5}{24}\simeq0.208$; we find $\eta_{2}(2,0)=0.232$.
+In $d=3$ one finds from Monte Carlo simulations the values $\nu_{MC}=0.587$ and $\gamma_{MC}=1.157$ \cite{PV}, and so $\eta_{MC}=2-\frac{\gamma_{MC}}{\nu_{MC}}\simeq0.029$; we find $\eta_{2}(3,0)=0.04$.
 As we said before, we cannot extend our method to $d<2$ to compare with exact SAW critical exponents found on fractals \cite{SAW on Fractals}.
 In any case, our analysis suggests that there is a countable family of $O(N=0)$--universality classes in two dimensions.
-To our knowledge these are novel and may describe multi-critical phase transitions of some polymeric system.
-One may wonder if they are related to any CFT. \\
+To our knowledge these are novel and may describe multi-critical phase transitions of some polymeric system. \\

 \paragraph*{Discussion and outlook.}